devops329/devops/courseDevelopmentNotes.md

 - Identification and Authentication Failures
   - Weak passwords
+  - You can register the same user multiple times.
+Only the first one's password is used.
 - Broken Access Control
   - URL bypass (docs) (robots.txt)
   - delete franchise